ReallyAwesomeKids/rak/README.md

 - [ ] Level progress in the notification after completing an act
 - [ ] (?) get rid of act detail view
 - [ ] User can hide daily challenge
+- [ ] On homepage if there are no acts then theres a button to take you to the categories
+- [ ] Settings page
+- [ ] Walkthrough

 ## Week 4 - 8/6/18 - 8/10/18
 - [ ] (Gustavo's brother) Design launch screen and logo